 Once you have narrowed down your price range, the most important thing to consider is size.
 If you have a large cat, you need a large litter box!

-All of the litter boxes I have recommended are big enough for most breeds, but always check the dimensions of the product before purchasing, especially if you have a Maine Coon.
-These are the largest domesticated cats and even some XL litter boxes are too small for them.
+All the litter boxes I have recommended are big enough for most breeds, but always check the dimensions of the product before purchasing, especially if you have a Maine Coon like me.
+These are the largest domesticated cats, and even some XL litter boxes are too small for them.
 These babies need the biggest litter boxes going so that they can do their business comfortably.

-If you are buying a top entry litter box or a hooded litter box, always check the dimensions of the door too to check your feline friend can access the litter tray easily.
+If you are buying a top entry litter box or a hooded litter box, always check the dimensions of the door as well to make sure your feline friend can easily access the litter tray.

 Another consideration is how much mess your cat will make when using the litter box.

-As an alternative to high sides, you could also look at purchasing a top entry litter box, or an extra large litter box with a cover.
+As an alternative to high sides, you could also look at purchasing a top entry litter box or a litter box with a cover.
 On the other hand, if your cat is generally quite tidy when they do their business, having an enclosed litter box or one with high sides may not be a priority.

 Lastly, you need to think of any other considerations that need to be taken into account.